Trybnetic/paat/doc/source/example_notebooks/save_to_hdf5.rst

 process GT3X files, especially if they contain multi-day recordings, it takes a considerable amount of time to read these files due to their binary nature.
-HDF5 significantly reduces data loading time, but only makes sense if the data is used frequently.
+HDF5 significantly reduces data loading time, but only makes sense if the data is used multiple times.
 In the case only one analysis is performed it might be quicker to analyze the data directly.

-One option is to use the `Pandas <https://pandas.pydata.org/>`_ library to handle the data.
-Using pandas has multiple advantages: Pandas has become the defacto standard for data processing and analysis in Python.
-It offers a lot of functionality and has a great community.
-For most real-life problems solutions can easily be found on the web and it works amazingly well together with plotting libraries like Matplotlib and Seaborn.
+The following example illustrates how to create a HDF5 file from a list of GT3X files.
+If you don't know how to get this list have a look at the `Read GT3X Files with PAAT` tutorial.

 .. code-block:: python

-    import pandas as pd
     import h5py
     import paat